 If you have been on a Segway tour in another city and the tour operator let your age 12 and under / under 100 lbs (45 kilos) child participate we will still NOT allow them to ride on our tour.
 Unlike most Segway tours in other cities we have hills on our route and guests must be the minimum weight and age to safely participate.

 Guests will practice on the Segways until everyone feels comfortable and ready to tour San Francisco!

-- All guests including children must weigh at least 100 lbs (46 kg) and be under 250 lbs.
-(113 kg).)
+- Segway Tours be age 12 and up and weigh at least 100 lbs (46 kilos).
+(Scooter Tours Ages 16 and up.)
 For guest safety minimum age and weight requirements are strictly enforced.
 This includes underage / underweight guests that may have been allowed on tours in other cities.
-We do check guest weights.
-Please do not book underweight guests and expect us to make an exception.
 We have a scale and check weights.

-- Children under 18 must be accompanied on the tour by an adult or guardian.
+- Children under 18 must be accompanied by an adult or guardian.

 - Be able to easily and quickly step on and off the Segway without assistance, which requires physical abilities similar to climbing and descending stairs without any assistance or use of a handrail.